colemanvii/colemanvii/README.md

 # ColemanVII

-Work in progress.

-An index of projects, writing, and experiments by Cole.
+A working index of systems, writing, and experiments.

 Nothing here is fixed.